istreamlabs/pebble/src/Components/Popover/Readme.md

 </Popover>;
 ```

-### Internal details with `content` render prop
+### Trapping focus and internal details with `content` render prop

-The `onTriggerClicked` handler can be accessed via the render prop pattern.
+The `onTriggerClicked` handler can be accessed via the render prop pattern, so you can close the popover via a button within the content of the popover.

+If the content of the popover contains focusable elements (e.g. a form), use `trapFocus` to cycle through the focusable elements of the popover.

 ```js
 import Block from '../Block/Block';